Are we there yet?

-But, I wouldn't grab a vacuum every other day of the year — Not because I do not enjoy clean surfaces, but because I don't have the time for it. — Hence, the robot ends up increasing the frequency of the activity instead of maintaining the existing pattern.
+But, I wouldn't grab a vacuum every other day of the year—not because I don't enjoy clean surfaces, but because I don't have the time for it—hence, the robot ends up increasing the frequency of the activity instead of maintaining the existing pattern.

 This effect is not exclusive to robotic vacuum cleaners.
 We see throughout history that the more efficiently we use energy, the more total energy we consume.
 Not less.8

 We can then be confident that robots will take on more than we do today, driven by efficiency and bounded by energy availability.
-Which, in our current circumstances, may seem like a showstopper.
+Which, under our current circumstances, may seem like a showstopper.

 It is a great time to jump into energy development.